kubedl-io/website/content/docs/recipes/dashboard/index.md

 #### Access the Dashboard over SSH

 If the dashboard is deployed on a remote machine that requires SSH to access.
-Run
+On your local machine, run:

 ```
 ssh -L 9090:localhost:9090 30.30.30.30